bernatferragut/CCT/Introductions/CT Intro.md

 * Fundamental for AI -->

 ## Algorithms
-> **A step by step list or sequence of instructions**
+> **A step-by-step list or sequence of instructions**

 ![](./assets/images/am-ct-intro/CT_Intro_Slides_5.png)

     TEACHERS
     * The world of recipes, lists and daily actions
-    * We all live in our ‘daily algorithm’
+    * We all live in our ‘daily algorithms’
-    * Slowly we make algorithms better and better
+    * Slowly, our algorithms become better and better

 ## House Example

 ![](./assets/images/am-ct-intro/CT_Intro_Slides_6.png)

     TEACHERS
-    * How would you explain to your class CT in a simple way?
+    * How would you explain computational thinking to your class in a simple way?
-    * Using'drawing'you can include all your students to learn CT
+    * How would you illustrate the use computational thinking through the action of drawing?

 ## Text Challenge
 > **Applying what you have learned about Computational Thinking**